 Most Clicked Fields: This option will show click rates of fields (<input>, <textarea>, <select> and <label> elements) only.
 It is designed to work with forms, even single-page applications forms that are deep inside the funnel.
 Form analysis is quick and simple with in-page analytics.

 Most Clicked Elements: Modern web page design often requires a lot of techniques in stylesheet and HTML to achieve.
 Your form fields could be constructed with <div> elements instead of standard field elements.
 This option helps you to handle any challenges.

 For dynamic pages, or single-page applications, you can pause the playback at any time and activate in-page analytics by choosing one of the three options.

 The feature will show you relevant data at the current playback, which means if the replay is on step x of a single-page application, it will be able to show you the field clicks of step x.

 By clicking on an element in the element list of the in-page analytics feature, it will hide the other clicked elements in the replay window to make it easier for you visually find the element in the replay window.

 Here is an example screenshot of only highlighting the Close button in the popup of our live demo page.

 How is in-page analytics different from heatmap?

-Heatmap overlays user activities on a static image and it works fine with static pages, however most web pages are dynamic or personalized nowadays.
+Heatmaps overlay user activities on a static image and it works fine with static pages, however most web pages are dynamic or personalised nowadays.
 We put in-page analytics inside replay so that you can gain insights about how real visitors interact with the dynamic elements of your websites.